PrestaShop/docs/src/content/1.7/themes/reference/templates/listing.md

 # Listing pages

-Your catalog is mostly 2 things: a list of product and a detailed product page.
+Your catalog is mostly 2 things: a list of products and a detailed product page.

 This section covers the listing pages, which includes: category, search result, products per brand, best seller list, new product list and so on.